vincentlabelle/PTSP/README.md

 # PTSP (Power Two Samples Permutation)

-This is a translation of an R function to calculate the power of a one-sided permutation test on unpaired samples with equal variance and equal number of observations.
+This is a translation of an R function to calculate the power of a one-sided permutation test on unpaired samples with equal variance and an equal number of observations.
 The samples follow a normal distribution.

-In this translation the above mentioned function, was converted into a Python object, ie. `UnpairedOneSidedPermutationTestPowerSimulator`.
+In this translation the above mentioned function was converted into a Python object, ie. `UnpairedOneSidedPermutationTestPowerSimulator`.

 The code in this package includes a lot of utilities that would be useful in a statistical library.
-This code was separated from the main object to perform the calculation of power for multiple reasons:
+These utilities were separated from the main object to perform the calculation of power for multiple reasons:

     1. Facilitate reuse
     2. Improve maintainability